vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_register_psc_fails.md

     * `--password`: The password for the vCenter Server user account, formatted appropriately to escape special characters in the shell
     * `--domainController`: The FQDN of the Platform Service Controller instance.
 If the Platform Service Controller instance is hosted on the vCenter Server host, for example `https://$vCenterFQDN/psc`, the value for this parameter should just be the FQDN of the vCenter host.
     * `--admiralUrl`: The address of vSphere Integrated Containers Management Portal, for example `https://vic_appliance_address:8282`.
     * `--defaultUserPrefix`: (Optional) The prefix for the user names of the example users.
-If not specified, the default is `vic`.
+If you did not change this during OVA deployment, the default is `vic`.
+If you specify `--defaultUserPrefix` you must also specify `--defaultUserPassword`.
     * `--defaultUserPassword`: (Optional) The password for the example users.
-If not specified, the default is `VicPro!23`.
+The password must follow the rules set for vSphere.
+If you did not change this during OVA deployment, the default is `VicPro!23`.
 If you specify `--defaultUserPassword` you must also specify `--defaultUserPrefix`.

     In the following example, parameters that you must specify are highlighted in **bold**.